Pachwenko/ember-django-example/README.md

 The frontent connects to the backend using [Ember Data's JSONAPI](https://guides.emberjs.com/release/models/customizing-adapters/).

 For more info see the README for the [frontend](frontend/README.md) or [backend](backend/README).

+## Running locally

+To run the full stack at once the easiest way is with [Docker](https://docs.docker.com/get-started/).
+With docker installed you can run (in the this folder) `docker-compose up`.
+This will automatically reload upon any changes.
+If you just want to run the backend for example you can do `docker-compose up backend`.

+Otherwise you will need to run the frontend and backend simultaneously.
+Presently the backend uses sqlite so you do not need to run the database.